 Known widely as ‘The Best One Day Hike’ in New Zealand.
 The world famous track starts at Mangatepopo car park 7km off State Highway 47.
 From there a well-formed and marked track up the Mangatepopo Valley follows a gentle gradient to Soda Springs.
 It’s a steep climb up to the Mangatepopo Saddle between Mt Tongariro and Mt Ngauruhoe.
 Poles lead across the South Crater to the tracks highpoint at Red Crater (height of 1886m), a still active and steaming vent.
 Beyond Red Crater the track passes Emerald Lakes and skirts Te Wai-Whakaata-o-te Rangihiroa (Blue Lake).

-From here the route descends to Ketetahi shelter and skirts the nearby springs down through native forest to the car park.
-From November through May you can expect summer conditions on the track.
+From here the route descends and passes around Ketetahi Springs down through native forest to the car park.
+From end of October through May you can expect summer conditions on the track.

 Usually from June to October the track is snow covered and you need winter equipment such as crampons + ice axe, guided trips are available.

 Bus transport leaves daily from right outside our front door.
 Departing to Mangatepopo road end at 5.45am, 7.15am, 8.30am and 9.45am.
 Returning from Ketetahi road end from 1:30pm to 5:30pm every hour on weekends, public holidays and school holidays; mid week days 1.30 to 5.30pm, every 1 hour 15 min to 1 hour 30 min.
 To book click here

 - Food and plenty of water, especially on hot days

 - Rainproof jacket (over trousers are a good idea too)

 - Sturdy boots – uneven volcanic terrain can be difficult and tiring to walk on